-I talk about 9 common defense mechanisms we employ in our lives.
+In this article, I talk about 9 common defense mechanisms we employ in our lives.
 Most are used as a substitute for full expression of our thoughts and feelings (which I encourage), but you’ll find many of them useful nonetheless.

-You may do 1 or 2, or all 9!
-Regardless, by the time the episode is over, you will understand what they are and what you can do if you find yourself or others doing them.
+By the time you’re done reading this, you will understand what your defense mechanisms are and what you can do if you find yourself, or others, doing them.

-(The following is a transcript of episode #38)
+(The following is a loose transcript of episode #38)

-These are strategies that many of us learn over time, in order to stay in our comfort zones.
-You know what I mean, right?
-Our comfort zone is where we feel comfortable.
-Anything outside of that zone is risky and possibly dangerous.
+Defense mechanisms are strategies that many of us learn over time in order to stay in our comfort zones.
+Anything outside of that zone is perceived as risky and possibly dangerous.
 If you only do things in a way that never take you out of comfort, you never grow.
 Comfort is almost a curse in the sense that it prevents us from knowing our full potential.

-It’s OK to stay in your comfort zone, as long as you don’t develop a victim mentality.
+It’s okay to stay in your comfort zone as long as you don’t develop a victim mentality.
 In other words, if you are choosing not to learn something new because it makes you uncomfortable, but complain when you have to deal with it, that is what I mean by playing a victim.

 You have the option of getting uncomfortable to learn all about something to make your life easier, yet you may choose not to, making your life more difficult.
 Like getting a new remote control with 50 buttons.
 You could read the manual and learn each function, or get angry every time you want to turn up the TV because you can’t figure out the buttons.